astandrik/Helpers/README.md

-push - second parameter to check if exists in vector. if true - element pushed only once merge - added unique elements from vector in parameters operator == - sizes end elements must be equal contains - if vector contains subvector. both must be sorted vector_contains - if vector contains element
+push - second parameter to check if exists in vector. if true - element pushed only once <br>
+merge - added unique elements from vector in parameters <br>
+operator == - sizes end elements must be equal <br>
+contains - if vector contains subvector. both must be sorted <br>
+vector_contains - if vector contains element <br>